Castlemaine Farmers Market is accredited with the Victorian Farmers Market Association (VFMA).

 And it means that the food is fresh, seasonal and from Victoria.
 By shopping at an accredited farmers market you contribute to the local economy, keep local farmers in business – and eat healthier to boot!

 The Castlemaine Farmers Market has been supporting local farmers and providing fresh, local food to our community since 2005.

-The CFM Weekly market is held on the Western Reserve, Forest Street every Wednesday from 3.30 to 6.00pm during daylight saving and 2:30 - 5:00pm during Autumn and Winter.
+The CFM Weekly market is now held on Camp Reserve (Forest Street near the Railway Station) every Wednesday all year round from 2:30pm - 5:30pm.

 The market is run by a volunteer committee made up of stallholders and community members.

 The mission of the Castlemaine Farmers Market is to promote a positive profile for food, wine and related products in the region and to encourage and support the economic viability of small scale farmers and producers.

 The Castlemaine Farmers Market is a not for profit enterprise.
 Stallholder fees and other funds are used for the management, promotion and maintenance of the market.

 Local food, local producers

 What does VFMA accreditation mean?

 The Castlemaine Famers market operates under the following guidelines.